z0al/dotfiles/README.md

 If you have no idea what any of that means, I highly recommend checking out Matthias's excellent [YouTube mini-course](https://youtu.be/AGVXJ-TIv3Y).

-## 🛍️ Goodies

-Here are some of the unique features of my configuration you might find interesting:

-- [**💻 Device Manager**](./modules/device-manager/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS e.g. used to configure policies for Chromium-based browsers, which can then be manually installed via System Settings.
-The module warns the user if the profile changes and needs reapplying.

-- [**🔐 1Password**](./modules/programs/1password): Uses 1Password as an SSH agent, Git authentication, and signing program.
-This keeps SSH keys and tokens in the password manager instead of on disk.

-- [**🪟 Tiling**](./modules/config/tiling/_darwin.nix): Configures [AeroSpace](https://nikitabobko.github.io/AeroSpace/guide) for automatic window tiling on macOS.

-- [**⚙️ Plist-manager**](https://github.com/z0al/plist-manager): A human-friendly macOS user defaults manager.
-The module has since been extracted and moved to [z0al/plist-manager](https://github.com/z0al/plist-manager).

 ## Structure

 ### Home vs NixOS/Darwin modules

 This repo doesn't follow the usual `/home`, `/nixos`, `/darwin` structure.
-Instead, modules are organized by feature under `/modules` and ALL modules are system (nixos/nix-darwin) modules e.g.
+Instead, modules are organized by feature under `/modules`, and each module can mix system (nixos/nix-darwin) and home-manager configuration e.g.

 ```
 modules